SethLaske/SethLaske.github.io/_projects/1-branch-battles.md

 I decided to implement a code based Finite State Machine to control the units AI.
 I used a FSM because I could simplify a units behavior down to four states: Walk, Retreat, Wait, and Attack.
 I quickly realized that the functionality within Retreat could be handled within Walk, and later on added Charge as a seperate state.

 Each unit is given a class to determine the organization of an army.
-Front soldiers like shields have a low class number, while soldiers with a longer range have high class numbers, such as archers.
+Front soldiers, like Shields, have a low class number, while soldiers with a longer range have high class numbers, such as Archers.
 This made it very easy to organize armies into groups of soldiers, as well as making it simple to add new groups later if I add new units.

-The key checks to determine what state a unit needs to be in include if an enemy is agroable, if an enemy is attackable, if the unit is in its assemble range.
+The key checks to determine transitions include if an enemy is agroable, if an enemy is attackable, and if the unit is in its assemble range.

 ![State Machine Overview](/assets/BranchBattles/FSMOverview.png)